 Tip #3: Educate Others

-When Talia is going to a new school or having new teachers, Miriam tries to schedule a brief meeting to run through what they should be aware of in terms of Talia’s dietary restrictions, especially with regards to diabetes.
+When Talia is going to a new school or getting new teachers, Miriam tries to schedule a brief meeting to run through what they should be aware of in terms of Talia’s dietary restrictions, especially with regards to diabetes.
 This also includes educating them on what symptoms Talia will present if she’s low or high on blood sugar.

 Now that Talia’s older, she’s well-versed in what she can or cannot eat.
 However, “when she was younger and had play dates, we trained each and every one of the parents on how to do a finger check and how to give a glucagon shot, in case of an emergency,” Miriam explains.